 Maybe start with how the phone is answered, then look at how clients are greeted at the salon doors.
 Next at the consultation process, each stylist is likely to have a different approach so how can you make this consistent?
 All these things will set the experience off to a good start.

 3: Work with the team to designing the client experience.

 The team are more likely to deliver a consistent service if it’s been created using their ideas.
 This way they will understand what the salon is trying to create and how best to go about delivering it.
 There’s an opportunity here for the team to support each other to progress the business and put the focus firmly on the client experience.

 4: It’s all in the small detail.

 I know you will have heard this one before, in fact even Richard Branson talks about this.
 Small extra touches done consistently well create extraordinary results.
 You may become known for the little extra touches your salon provides and this will support client retention.

 5: Walk your Talk

 If you are a salon owner working on the floor with clients then you must walk your talk.
 Never expect the team to do what you say if you don't lead by example.
 Mentor them instead of instruct, do it right yourself and they are sure to follow.”

-You can find out more about the specifics of delivering a great client experience with an NHF training course delivered by Chris Amos and Richard Wallace from Winning Ways Education.
+Members can find out more about the specifics of delivering a great client experience by downloading the NHF guide on client experience.